dungeons-of-moria/umoria/README.md

 Compiling and limited testing has been done for other Linux based system including NetBSD 8.1 and Fedora 32.

+Building Umoria to run in a browser requires emscripten (http://emscripten.org).
+The current build flow for emscripten only supports Linux, and has only been tested on Ubuntu.
+There are no plans to support building in Windows at this time.
+The "executable" built with emscripten (umoria.html) will run on any modern browser regardless of operating system.

 ## Umoria 5.7.x releases